cambridge-ceu/csd3/applications/R.md

 make
 ```

-However, the `alpine` would not work on icelake.
-On the other hand we could could use these steps under icelake, and under the usual login nodestheir executables require TCL 8.6 and we amend them with
+but `pico`, `pilot` and `alpine` obtained from the usual login node do not work, and we have to do these under icelake, which require TCL 8.6 and we amend them with

 ```bash
 module load tcl-8.6.6-gcc-5.4.0-mongkp2